 - 1. Seaworthiness and general condition of the vessel and its equipment, - 2.
 Vessel's availability within the schedule determined solely by the IPHC Secretariat, - 3.
 Vessel captain's experience and fishing record, - 4.
 Qualifications of the selected crew, - 5.
 IPHC operating costs (tender amounts), - 6.
 Previous interactions with the IPHC and its Secretariat, experience operating as a charter vessel, scheduling flexibility, and ability to take additional Secretariat are other factors to be potentially considered in the decision-making process.

-Tenders must be submitted to the IPHC Secretariat via e-mail to secretariat@iphc.int no later than 16:59 Pacific on 10 March 2023.
+Tenders must be submitted to the IPHC Secretariat no later than 16:59 Pacific on 25 March 2024.

 A. General Operations